nevinera/traverse/rules/heroes.md

   extra die.
 Duration 3 turns
 - Scroll of Contemplation (2AP): Draw six cards, then shuffle all but four of your cards into your deck

+## Artifacts and Equipment

+Unlike other cards, these are not shuffled into your deck.
+They typically have passive effects or add basic abilities, much like skill cards, and are placed in front of you during the game.
+You can own any number of equipment cards, but you can only bring two pieces with you (and only one can be a "weapon").
+Equipment and artifacts can be found just like consumables, but you may select one piece of equipment after each dungeon for the whole party to share (one party member must be capable of using it to select it).

+Unlike consumables, equipment may have a level or skill requirement on it.